 Program of All-Inclusive Care for the Elderly

-Seniors have unique, ever-changing needs.
-PACE—Program of All-inclusive Care for the Elderly—enriches the lives of seniors because of the comprehensive, integrated services we provide.
-Our goal is to help seniors maintain the highest level of independence possible.
+Older adults have unique, ever-changing needs.
+PACE—Program of All-inclusive Care for the Elderly—enriches the lives of older adults because of the comprehensive, integrated services we provide.
+Our goal is to help older adults maintain the highest level of independence possible.

-Rocky Mountain PACE is the only national PACE program in the region, offering a holistic suite of services to meet the health care needs of seniors in our community.
-Seniors and their families do well if they have a role in their own health and we see ourselves as partners in their well-being.
+Rocky Mountain PACE is the only national PACE program in the Pikes Peak region, providing and coordinating all necessary medical care to meet the health care needs of older adults in our community.
+Older adults and their families do well if they have a role in their own health and we see ourselves as partners in their well-being.

-From their physical, social and emotional health, to the simple things like transportation and supportive services that help them access their care, we partner with seniors in keeping them as independent as possible.
+From their physical, social and emotional health, to the simple things like transportation and supportive services that help them access their care, we partner with older adults in keeping them as independent as possible.

 Rocky Mountain PACE participants must receive all needed healthcare, including primary care and specialty physician services (other than emergency services) from Rocky Mountain PACE contracted providers.
 Rocky Mountain PACE participants may be fully and personally responsible for costs of any unauthorized out-of-network services.

 Our participants experience their health care delivery with a coordinated, holistic and integrated approach.
 Our team discusses health care treatment options from many vantage points which gives our participants a strong likelihood for healthy outcomes.